Table of Contents

-Binding material should bind all construction material together for a long time (about 20 years) in adverse weather condition.
+Bitumen should bind all construction materials together for a long time (about 20 years) in adverse weather condition.
 For exposed work, it should have a minimum of 10 years life and for non exposed work, it should be 20 years.

 Bitumen should show a versatile nature.
-It must be workable during construction and rigid in the operation phase.
+It must be workable during the construction phase and must be rigid in the operation phase.

 The hardness of the bitumen is determined using the penetration test.